ArneSamson/il-giro/README.md

 A custom hook written by Aaron that captures an image of the 3D scene.

 It is used in the `PDFBUtton.jsx` file.
 When the page with the button is loaded, it will take a capture of the current configuration and store it as a base64 string.
 This string is then passed as a prop to the PDF component which builds the PDF with this image.

+# Stores

+Stores are called in each file that needs values from given store.
+This is to avoid rerenders.

+## useConfigStore

+This store includes all the states that are used for the visualisation and configuring of the kitchen modules.

+## useScene

+This store includes all the states that are used for the 3D scene, like: the camera position, the camera focus, if there's being hovered over a kitchen module, etc.

+Currently only `cameraFocus` is actively used.

+## useUIStore

+This store includes all the states that are used for the UI, like: which page is currently active, if a details in the UI is open or closed, the content of the tooltip, etc.

 # Extras